bafyle/Facepage/README.md

 ## Todo:
 - [ ] better password reset mechanism
-- [x] fix bugs in notifications for the friend request
-- [x] complete the design of the friendship between the users
 - [ ] add styling to these buttons:
     * send friend request
     * cancel friend request